samratkar/samratkar.github.io/_includes/books/awe/death_of_rolf.md

 ...And then the stories tapered off and we fell into a silence.
 A church bell rang, stirring a spiral of blackbirds out of the trees, rising into sky heavy with dark gray clouds.
 We shook hands and hugged and then walked quietly out of Rolf and Kim's home.

 In the grief that followed, I would regularly jolt awake before dawn, gasping.
 My body ran hot.
 I ached physically.
 I dreamed dreams unlike anything I had experienced before.
 In one, I was walking up a dark, winding dirt road to an illuminated Victorian that resembled our childhood home in Penryn.
 Rolf burst around a corner in yellow shorts, running in his high school miler strides.
 He stopped, smiled, waved and moved his lips, uttering words he knew I could no longer hear.
-I experienced the hallucinations that Joan Didion describes in the Year of Magical Thinking.
-I saw the outline of Rolf's face in the shifting boundaries of neighboring clouds.
+I experienced the hallucinations that Joan Didion describes in the Year of Magical Thinking. **I saw the outline of Rolf's face in the shifting boundaries of neighboring clouds.
 On on walk on the Berkeley campus, I saw his chem-exhausted eyes in the spiraling bark of redwood tree.
 I heard his voice in rustline of leaves, his sigh in the wind.
-On two occasions I was so convinced I had seen him that I followed strangers whose shoulders, foreheads, freckles and jawlines looked like his.
+On two occasions I was so convinced I had seen him that I followed strangers whose shoulders, foreheads, freckles and jawlines looked like his.**

 **Our minds are relational:**
-1. we see life patterns through our shared experiences with others,
+1. we **see** life **patterns** through our **shared experiences** with others,
-2. Sense life's significant themes in the sounds of others' voices,
+2. **Sense** life's significant **themes** in the sounds of **others' voices**,
-3. And feel embraced in things larger than the self through others' touch.
+3. And feel **embraced** in things larger than the self through others' **touch**.
-4. I saw the wonders of the world through Rolf's eyes